-Ten Latin-American countries—Chile, Colombia, Costa Rica, Dominican Republic, El Salvador, Guatemala, Honduras, Nicaragua, Panama and Peru—account for half of the U.S.’ free trade agreement partners.
+Ten Latin American countries—Chile, Colombia, Costa Rica, Dominican Republic, El Salvador, Guatemala, Honduras, Nicaragua, Panama, and Peru—account for half of the U.S.’ free trade agreement partners.
 These countries have a rapidly growing base of middle-class consumers and diversifying industries.
 They offer a unique combination of similar language and business cultures.
-These countries also have made clear commitments to opening their markets and integrating supply chains with the U.S. Brazil is unique in the region in a number of ways.
+These countries also have made clear commitments to opening their markets and integrating their supply chains with the U.S. Within the region, Brazil is unique in a number of ways.
 It is the largest country in the region, bordering every country in South America except Chile and Ecuador.
 Brazil is the only Portuguese-speaking country in the region.
-It is the second-largest economy in the Western Hemisphere, after the U.S., and accounts for more than 50% of Latin America’s GDP.
-Brazil’s economy is also more protected than those of its neighbors.
+It is the second-largest economy in the Western Hemisphere, after the United States, and accounts for more than 50% of Latin America’s GDP.
+Brazil’s economy is also more protected than its neighbors’.

-Brazil has a highly diversified economy that ranks as the ninth-largest in the world.
-The country has Latin America’s largest aerospace, automotive, oil and gas, mining, capital goods, medical equipment and chemical industries.
-In addition, Brazil is the world’s second-largest exporter of food, and is a model for sustainability in increasing its agricultural production.
-It is also the third-largest market in the world for beauty and health care products as well as personal computers.
-The Brazilian middle class accounts for more than half of the country’s total population, ranking Brazil as one of the largest consumer markets in the world.
-Brazil is among the world’s top generators of renewable and electrical energy.
-Those factors, together with Brazil’s abundance of natural resources, contribute to huge growth potential that results in opportunities for U.S. companies.
-These are some of the reasons why more than 80% of the world’s 500 largest companies have operations in Brazil.
+Brazil has a highly diversified economy and ranks as the ninth-largest in the world.
+The country has Latin America’s largest aerospace, automotive, oil and gas, mining, capital goods, medical equipment, and chemical industries.
+In addition, Brazil is the world’s second-largest exporter of food, registering an increase in agricultural production in a model of sustainability.
+Brazil is the third-largest market for beauty and health care products as well as personal computers.
+The Brazilian middle class accounts for more than half of the country’s total population of approximately 212 million, making Brazil one of the largest consumer markets in the world.
+Brazil is also among the world’s top generators of renewable and electrical energy.
+Those factors, together with Brazil’s abundance of natural resources, demonstrate huge potential for growth that results in opportunities for U.S. companies.
+These are some of the reasons why 400 of the world’s 500 largest companies operate in Brazil.

-With continental dimensions and a population of 212 million, Brazil is among the top 10 largest economies in the World.
-The country has an estimated $21.8 trillion worth of natural resources, which includes vast amounts of gold, uranium, iron and timber.
-Economic growth from the mid-1990s until the 2008-2009 global financial crisis helped an estimated 40 million Brazilians move out of poverty and into the middle class.
-The pre-pandemic estimate called for 3% growth for Brazil’s economy in 2020, but GDP ended up declining by 4.1% that year.
-The Brazilian Central Bank’s estimates for 2021 call for 4% growth.
-The country is moving forward with structural reforms, including tax and administrative reforms, and is attracting investments in infrastructure by modernizing regulatory frameworks.
+With continental dimensions and a population of 212 million, Brazil is among the top 10 largest economies in the world.
+The country has an estimated $21.8 trillion worth of natural resources, which includes vast amounts of gold, uranium, iron, and timber.
+Economic growth from the mid-1990s until the 2008-09 global financial crisis helped an estimated 40 million Brazilians move out of poverty and into the middle class.
+GDP per capita reached $8,717 in the same year.
+The pre-pandemic estimate was that Brazil was going to grow again this year by around 3%; however, this estimate has changed considerably for Brazil as it has worldwide.
+The country’s GDP shrank by 4.1% for 2020 and the Brazilian Central Bank predicts 4% growth for 2021.
+The country is moving forward with structural reforms, including tax and administrative reforms, and is attracting investment in infrastructure by modernizing regulatory frameworks.
 The government’s agenda includes negotiations on the trade agreements between Mercosur and the European Union as well as the U.S.

 Brazil is an industrial and agricultural giant that has natural resources in abundance, a developed industrial base, high standards in scientific research, and substantial human capital.
-The country is constantly investing in productivity enhancements and modernization, and offers excellent business opportunities for Wisconsin exporters in almost every industry.
-Of particular interest are the infrastructure, industrial and electrical machinery, agricultural equipment, medical and scientific instruments, vehicles, and construction equipment sectors.
-Opportunities also exist for Wisconsin companies providing products and equipment for telecommunications networks, power generation, pipelines for natural gas distribution, paving and construction of more than 17,000 km of highways and more than 600 km of railroads, as well as improvement of port infrastructures to achieve efficiency and competitiveness.
+The country is constantly investing in productivity enhancements and modernization and offers excellent business opportunities for Wisconsin exporters in almost every industry sector.
+Of particular interest is the infrastructure segment, industrial and electrical machinery, agricultural equipment, medical and scientific instruments, vehicles, and construction equipment.
+Opportunities also exist for Wisconsin companies providing products and equipment for telecommunications networks, power generation, pipelines for natural gas distribution, paving, and consruction of more than 17,000 km of highways and more than 600 km of railroads, improvement of port infrastructures to achieve efficiency and competitiveness.

-Top prospects for Wisconsin exports to Peru include construction equipment, mining equipment, educational supplies, safety and security equipment, food processing and packaging equipment, water resources, medical equipment, biofuels and dairy.
-Due to the pandemic, new opportunities have opened up such as the adoption of technology to facilitate health care and business alike, including the adoption of medical technology, software as a service, digital payment methods and more.
+Some of the best prospects for Wisconsin exports to Peru include construction equipment, mining equipment, educational supplies, safety and security equipment, food processing and packaging equipment, water resources, medical equipment, biofuels, and dairy.
+Due to the pandemic, certain opportunities have opened up, such as the adoption of technology to facilitate both the medical and business areas, including the adoption of medical technology, SaaS, payment methods and more.

 WANT TO LEARN MORE?